duall/singlePlayerWow-android/README.md

 Try reducing playerbots number in: `nano ~/azeroth-server/etc/modules/playerbots.conf`

 ### Winlator performance boost
-Disable last 3 cores in winlator
+Disable efficiency cores in winlator

-And change this in worldserver.conf *UseProcessors = 224* (This uses last 3 efficiency cores in 8 core processor)
+And change this in worldserver.conf *UseProcessors = 3* (To use your CPU efficiency cores) Ask AI for help how to modify this bitmask value to match your phone CPU

-If your phone has more or less than 8 cores, modify this bitmask number.

-This makes sure processors between server and client do not clash

 ### My wifi friends cannot connect
 Replace 192.168.X.XXX with your actual LAN IP (type ifconfig to find out)